Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - Fixed crash which occurred when pressing the "OK" button in the player properties dialog.

+* Terrain
+- Added new dry mud and mud decoration tiles.

 * Units
 - Fixed crash which occurred when a ranged unit was garrisoned inside a caravan while near enemies.